educatorpanda/beautiful-jekyll/_posts/2020-02-28-test-markdown.md

 2. **Cost Function**

-**Cost function** in a machine learning terminology is simply a measure of how incorrect the model is in term of its ability to evaluate the relationship between **X** and **Y**. **Cost Function** quantifies the error between predicted values (**y**) and actual values (**Y**) and presents it in the form of a single real number [10].
+**Cost function** in a machine learning terminology is simply a measure of how incorrect the model is in term of its ability to evaluate the relationship between **X** and **Y**. **Cost Function** quantifies the error between predicted values (**y**) and actual values (**Y**) and presents it in the form of a single real number.
 Thus Cost function, in layman terminology is nothing but the total prediction error.
 We denote this single real number by **C**.

-Now you can sense a relationship between Residual and Cost function.
+Now you can sense a relationship between the Residual and the Cost function.
 Residual denotes the error for a single data point, whereas the Cost function denotes the error for all the given data points.
-Now, in order to develop a model which can accurately predict the output, we just need to minimize the Cost function (**C**).
+So, in order to develop a model which can accurately predict the output, we just need to minimize the Cost function (**C**).
 Depending on the problem, the Cost Function can be formed in many different ways.
 But for our case, it will be given as:

 ![\Large C=\sum_{i=1}^{N}\frac{1}{2N}\left ( y_{i}-Y_{i} \right )^{2}=\sum_{i=1}^{N}\frac{e_{i}^{2}}{2N}](https://latex.codecogs.com/png.latex?%5Cdpi%7B120%7D%20%5CLarge%20C%3D%5Csum_%7Bi%3D1%7D%5E%7BN%7D%5Cfrac%7B1%7D%7B2N%7D%5Cleft%20%28%20y_%7Bi%7D-Y_%7Bi%7D%20%5Cright%20%29%5E%7B2%7D%3D%5Csum_%7Bi%3D1%7D%5E%7BN%7D%5Cfrac%7Be_%7Bi%7D%5E%7B2%7D%7D%7B2N%7D){: .mx-auto.d-block :}